-FNF Canada is committed to complying with the ten principles of privacy.
+FNF Canada is committed to complying with the 10 Fair Information Principles of privacy law.
 These principles are:

 FNF Canada has appointed a privacy officer who is responsible for ensuring that the provisions of our privacy code are complied with.
-That person may be contacted at:
+That person may be contacted by phone at 1-877-526-3232, by email at email@example.com or by mail at:

 Privacy Officer, FNF Canada